sebasvila/fif/content/posts/schaublin13-refurbish-4/index.en.md

 date: 2021-12-29T12:21:00
 coverImage: "test-horitzontal1.jpg"
 tags:
+  - machine.schaublin-13
-- schaublin-13
+  - work.overhauling
 categories:
-- machine overhauling
-- schaublin 13
+  - machines and metalworking
 keywords:
   - Milling machine
   - Schaublin 13
   - Ram alignment and geometry
   - Measuring geometry
 draft: false
 ---
 The first tests done when machine arrived at the workshop discovered an issue on the geometry of the ram ---Y axis---.
 The ram has a sensible play in some positions that can be measured when moving it on